astronomer/docs/astro/connect-external-services.md

 ## Workload Identity (_GCP only_)

 [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity) is recommended by Google as the best way for data pipelines running on GCP to access Google Cloud services in a secure and manageable way.
-All Astro Clusters on GCP have Workload Identity enabled by default.
+All Astro clusters on GCP have Workload Identity enabled by default.
 Each Astro Deployment is associated with a Kubernetes service account that's created by Astronomer and is bound to an identity from your Google Cloud project's fixed workload identity pool.

 To grant a Deployment on Astro access to GCP services such as BigQuery, you must: